ABRAHAM VAN HELSING

 Jack Seward, Arthur Holmwood, Mina Murray, Quincy Harker;

-Frank Drake, Taj Nital, Rachel van Helsing;
+Frank Drake, Taj Nital, Rachel van Helsing

 Enemies: Dracula, Children of Judas, Lucy Westernra, Lyza Strang

-Helsing (wife, deceased), Mrs. Van Helsing (second wife,
+Helsing (wife, deceased), Mrs. van Helsing (second wife,

-Mrs. Van Helsing (granddaughter-in-law, deceased), Rachel Van
+Mrs. van Helsing (granddaughter-in-law, deceased), Rachel van

-Helsing (great-granddaughter, deceased);
+Helsing (great-granddaughter, deceased)

-Jeremiah van Helsing (presumptive son), August van Helsing
+Jeremiah van Helsing, August van Helsing

 Aliases: Herr Dekter van Helsing, Professor van Helsing, Baron of Bistritz